kyungoh22/neural_style_transfer/README.md

 ### 1) VGG19 architecture overview
 - The VGG19 model consists of five convolutional blocks followed by three fully connected layers.
 The model contains 19 layers in total.
-For the full details see the original paper [here] (https://arxiv.org/abs/1508.06576).
+For the full details see the original paper [here](https://arxiv.org/abs/1508.06576).

 ### 2) Optimization objective: Defining the cost function